reesul/WearableDataCollector/README.md

     - This will attempt to upload via Wi-Fi; ensure the watch is properly connected
     - If the paired phone is nearby, it may prevent successful transmission of data.
 It is recommended to temporarily turn off Bluetooth on the phone during transfers

-###
-TODO items:
-    Setup persistent server so watches can transfer files from any Wi-Fi network Add file streaming through OkHttp to lessen memory requirements of the app